Tannaka duality and stable infinity-categories: Introduction

-\begin{Remark} By definition the notion of wedge-finiteness descends to the level of the homotopy category.
-Thus one can check this condition at the level of symmetric monoidal triangulated categories.
-Any symmetric monoidal functor preserves wedge-finite objects.
-If the endomorphism algebra $\End_{\textup{h}(\CCC)}(1_{\CCC})$ of a unit object in the homotopy category is a field, the invertibility of $\wedge^nC$ in Definition~\ref{defwedgefinite} is automatic (see Proposition~\ref{useful}). \end{Remark}
+\begin{Remark} By definition, the notion of wedge-finiteness descends to the level of the homotopy category.
+Thus, this condition can be checked at the level of symmetric monoidal triangulated categories.
+Any symmetric monoidal exact functor preserves wedge-finite objects.
+If the endomorphism algebra $\End_{\textup{h}(\CCC)}(\uni_{\CCC})$ of a unit object in the homotopy category is a field, the invertibility of $\wedge^nC$ in Definition~\ref{defwedgefinite} is automatic (see Proposition~\ref{useful}). \end{Remark}